Jimdan1/alx-system_engineering-devops/0x00-shell_basics/README.md

-this file is a script that print the working directory
+script that creates a directory named my_first_directory in the /tmp/ directory